 - Nourishing warm drinks: Tea is an easy, inexpensive powerhouse.
 Not your bag, baby?
 Here is a homemade elixir we swear by.
 Golden milk is also having its moment and rightfully so – I mentally turn into Beyoncé in Sasha Fierce mode after just a mugful.

-- Hygge: Hygge (pronounced HEW-gə) is an integral part of the Scandinavian and Danish culture.
+- Hygge: Hygge (pronounced HEW-gə) is an integral part of the Danish culture.
 Hygge encompasses the practices of coziness, community and wellbeing.
 Think hiking with friends, sledding and cocoa, making and lighting luminaries, candles and cozy blankets scattered throughout your space, gathering often with friends and loved ones, enjoying the great outdoors, etc. Practicing hygge feels like a practice of gratitude for yourself, your space, your people, your weather.

 - Sauna: The Finns are onto something realllllly good here.
 Saunas are used to quiet your mind, find a meditative space and sweat.
 If your crave and miss the heat of summer, hit up a sauna.
 Infrared saunas (different than Finnish style but equally amazing) are thought to be particularly healing and detoxifying.

 - Read (or listen to) The Chemistry of Joy by Henry Emmons, M.D.: Who has time to read?
 We get it.
 But this book has been a longtime PN favorite.
 If you want a better understanding of depression, brain chemistry and integrative approaches to create your own biochemistry of joy, then this will become your handbook.